-Alternatively, the defence argued that the statements of the witnesses [witness2], [witness 3] and [witness 4] should be excluded as evidence as these witnesses have been heard in a parallel investigation, which constitutes a violation of the general principles of due process.
-The court will not use the statements of [witness 13] and [witness 14] inevidence, so that the defence needs no discussion as far as these witnesses are concerned.
+Alternatively, the defence argued that the statements of the witnesses [witness 2], [witness 13] and [witness 14] should be excluded as evidence as these witnesses have been heard in a parallel investigation, which constitutes a violation of the general principles of due process.
+The court will not use the statements of [witness 13] and [witness 14] in evidence, so that the defence needs no discussion as far as these witnesses are concerned.

-The court dismisses the defence with regard to the statement obtained from [witness 2] on the grounds as discussed above in the assessment of whether prosecution should be barred on the grounds of parallel investigation, and will not exclude this statement as evidence therefore.
+The court dismisses the defence with regard to the statement obtained from [witness 2] on the grounds as discussed above in the assessment of whether prosecution should be barred on the grounds of parallel investigation, and will not exclude this statement as evidence, so this defence needs no discussion.

-It has also been argued that the documentary evidence seized from [witness 1] should be excluded as the defence has not been able to test its authenticity.
-Under the heading 'adjournment' the court already explained that it will not use these documents as evidence, so this defence needs no discussion.
+It was also argued that the evidence seized from [witness 1] should be excluded because the defence has not been able to test its authenticity.
+The court already indicated under the heading 'adjournment' that it will not use this evidence, so that tis defence does not need to be addressed.

 This defence was also put forward with regard to the documentary evidence seized from [witness 15].
-The court denies the defence: the mere fact that the defence has not been able to test the authenticity of these documents does not lead to exclusion as evidence, the less so sinceit has not been argued in any way that there are breaches of procedural requirements attached to the (seizing of) these documents and the court has found no evidence of this in the case file.
+The court denies the defence: the mere fact that the defence has not been able to test the authenticity of these documents does not lead to exclusion as evidence, the less so since it has not been argued in any way that there are breaches of procedural requirements attached to the (seizing of) these documents and the court has found no evidence of this in the case file.

-With regard to the reports and statements obtained from the witnesses [witness 16] and [witness 17] it has been argues that they should not be allowed to contribute to the finding of fact as -briefly stated- these witnesses are guilty of excessive conjecture and drawing unverifiable conclusions when examined and in their statements.
+With regard to the reports and statements obtained from the witnesses [witness 16] and [witness 17] it has been argued that they should not be allowed to contribute to the finding of fact as -briefly stated- these witnesses are guilty of excessive conjecture and drawing unverifiable conclusions when examined and in their statements.

-This defence needs no discussion as the court will not use thesereports and statements as evidence.
+This defence needs no discussion as the court will not use these reports and statements as evidence.
 It should be noted, however, that contesting the reliability of documents and statements in principle cannot lead to the conclusion they should be excluded from evidence, as the reliability in principle does not concern the legality of the evidence.
 Evidence can however be unreliable to the extent where it is no longer sufficiently conclusive and therefore unsuitable as evidence.